aaronfrost/test/README.md

 ###Step 3: Display friend information
-* Use ng-repeat to create a new li for each person in the person array
+s* Use ng-repeat to create a new li for each person in the person array
 * use {{variable.property}}  bindings to fill the user's picture and data into the li content